David-Un-ger/TronisLaneKeepingAssist/README.md

 The classes were created using the Unreal Engine based 3D simulator Tronis.

 Input for the algorithm:
-- Camera imaga of front mono camera
+- camera image of front monocular camera
 - current speed
-- object list to determine distance from vehile driving ahead
+- object list to determine distance from vehicle driving ahead

 ## Part 1: Lane detection
-This part of the readme discussed the class LaneFinder, which inputs an RGB image and outputs a point towards which the car should steer to keep the lane.
+This part of the readme discusses the class `LaneFinder`, which inputs an RGB image and outputs a point towards which the car should steer to keep the lane.

 The implementation is based on classical algorithms and uses OpenCV.
 Lane detection using deep learning would make the algorithm more flexible, but is not part of this repo.